DionKill/ps4-linux-tutorial/docs/issues.md

 ::: details Graphical issues
 Sometimes you can encounter graphical issues.
 Screen flickers at boot, or is unresponsive.
 There can also be weird graphical glitches in menus and even in games, especially Nintendo Switch emulators for what I've seen.

 Hell, even Minecraft has issues.
-I managed to get a stable run only on 1.21.5 using the Vulkan Renderer mod.
+After some testing, I found out that in 25w16a, one of the snapshots for Minecraft 1.21.6, they changed a lot in the engine's renderer pipeline, and now it doesn't render properly anymore.
+You are forced to either play 1.21.5, which has loads of performance regressions and runs like shit, or go even lower and miss out on new features.

 Linux on PS4 is using modified AMDGPU drivers that are unfortunately old and unstable or bleeding-edge and unstable.
 There's nothing you can do about it, unless you know how to work with GPU drivers.
-Which I don't.
-I'd say it's a miracle we got this far and honestly, we shouldn't complain that things are a bit unstable.
+Also Mesa has a lot of issues, I'm not too sure on how GPU works on Linux.
 :::

 ::: details Rebooting goes to OrbisOS